The “Search for the Perfect Image” Challenge

 Use the Google Advanced Image Search to find images that are “free to use or share, even commercially”.
 Then, go ahead and click through to check the actual page that holds the image, to check for the appropriate license.
 I wonder how many people are completely unaware that this Google feature exists!

 There are plugins from some image sites for your WordPress site which allow you to insert images directly into your blog.
-In the list below, you can see and click through to WordPress plugins for Unsplash and Pixabay.
-(Flickr also has a plugin for WordPress.)
+In the list below, you can see and click through to WordPress plugins for Unsplash, Pixabay, and Pexels.